Spider-Man (2002 film): Box office

-Internationally, Spider-Man opened in 17 territories in its first week, earning a total of $13.3 million.
-It scored the second-highest opening in Iceland, Singapore and South Korea.
-Plus, Russia and Yugoslavia had the third best all time film opening.
-Spider-Man would score the biggest opening in Switzerland with $1.4 million and 160,000 admissions from 106 screens, surpassing The World Is Not Enough (1999).
-As for Germany, it had the strongest June opening and the third best debut of any movie, behind Attack of the Clones and Ice Age.
-Its opening screenings in France were a massive 10,645 admissions from 27 screens, beating out the French film Asterix & Obelix: Mission Cleopatra.
-Additionally, it set the highest opening gross in Spain.
-Meanwhile, Spider-Man would go on to unleash new opening records in the UK during the 2002 FIFA World Cup soccer game.
-The film made $13.9 million from 509 screens, making it the country's fifth biggest movie opening, trailing only behind Harry Potter and the Sorcerer's Stone, The Phantom Menace, The Lord of the Rings: The Fellowship of the Ring (2001) and Attack of the Clones.
-In addition, Spider-Man had the largest opening of any film in the UK with a BBFC certificate higher than a "PG" rating, staying ahead of Independence Day (1996) and Hannibal (2001).
-Despite lunch matches, it still led the weekend box office to a bigger 110% week-to-week increase and a 130% year-on-year increase when Pearl Harbor led the chart during its third week.
-It was the country's number one film for three weeks until it was displaced by Minority Report.
-In India, the film was simultaneously released in English and three different languages across 250 screens, becoming the widest reach and return for a Hollywood title since The Mummy Returns in 2001.
-It was even Sony's first major release in the country since Godzilla in 1998.
-The total number of international markets that generated grosses in excess of $10 million include Australia ($16.9 million), Brazil ($17.4 million), France, Algeria, Monaco, Morocco and Tunisia ($32.9 million), Germany ($30.7 million), Italy ($20.8 million), Japan ($56.2 million), Mexico ($31.2 million), South Korea ($16.98 million), Spain ($23.7 million), and the United Kingdom, Ireland and Malta ($45.8 million).
+Outside the US and Canada, Spider-Man opened in 17 territories in its first week, earning a total of $13.3 million.
+It set a record for the highest opening gross in Spain and Switzerland; the second-highest opening in Iceland, Singapore and South Korea; and the third-highest opening in Russia, Germany and Yugoslavia.
+(Note: Attributed to multiple references:) In the United Kingdom, Spider-Man made $13.9 million from 509 screens in its first week, making it the country's fifth biggest opening.
+It stayed at number one for three weeks, until it was displaced by Minority Report.
+In India, Spider-Man was Sony's first major release since Godzilla in 1998.
+It was simultaneously released in English, Hindi, Tamil and Telugu across 250 screens, becoming the widest reach and return for a Hollywood film since The Mummy Returns (2001).
+The international markets that generated grosses in excess of $10 million include Australia ($16.9 million), Brazil ($17.4 million), Germany ($30.7 million), Italy ($20.8 million), Japan ($56.2 million), Mexico ($31.2 million), South Korea ($16.98 million), Spain ($23.7 million), and the multi-nation markets of the United Kingdom, Ireland and Malta ($45.8 million), and France, Algeria, Monaco, Morocco and Tunisia ($32.9 million).